 Planning, Research and Training Section

-About Us: The Planning, Research and Training Section was formed in 1980 under Chief of Police Robert O. Price for the purpose of training Department personnel and doing research on Department policies and procedures.
+About Us: The Planning, Research and Training Section was formed in 1980, under Chief of Police Robert O. Price, for the purpose of training Department personnel and doing research on Department policies and procedures.
 The "Training Section," as it is normally referred to, is staffed with a lieutenant, a sergeant, five training officers, one recruit training officer, two range masters, and two clerical staff.
 The section performs a variety of administrative tasks to ensure the Police Department complies with legislative mandates and remains up-to-date on changes in the law.
 The section works closely with the City of Bakersfield Human Resources Department and plays a large role in the hiring and training of new Police Department employees.

 The training doesn't stop there!
 All officers are required to attend firearms qualification once a quarter or four times per year, and P.O.S.T. requires all peace officers to attend 24 hours of continuing professional training every two years.
-The Department allows its employees three days of business leave each year so that they may attend training classes and seminars that will further enhance their skills and knowledge of law enforcement.
+The Department allows its employees three days of business leave each year so they may attend training classes and seminars that will further enhance their skills and knowledge of law enforcement.

 Frequently Asked Questions

-What is involved in becoming police officer?
+What is involved in becoming a police officer?

 The path to the Police Academy is a rigorous one.
 Applicants, who are at least 20 ½ years old, begin their journey by filing an application at the City Of Bakersfield Human Resources Department and then taking a lengthy written test.
 Those who pass the written test must successfully complete a difficult timed 99-yard obstacle course, a 165 pound body drag, a 6-foot chain-link fence climb, a 6-foot solid fence climb and a 500 yard run.
-Those who succeed in passing the obstacle course are then invited to an oral interview where their knowledge of law enforcement and its related topics are appraised.
+Those who succeed in passing the physical agility exam are then invited to an oral interview where their knowledge of law enforcement and its related topics are appraised.
 Candidates successful in the oral interview are then ranked numerically and a comprehensive background investigation is conducted.
 Next, applicants who pass their background investigation are made a conditional job offer.
 The condition - that they pass extensive medical exams, as well as written and oral psychological tests.
-A select few police officer applicants then attend the 800 hour Bakersfield Law Enforcement Training Academy which, for some, can be extremely grueling - physically and mentally.
+A select few police officer applicants then attend the 900 hour Bakersfield Law Enforcement Training Academy which, for some, can be extremely grueling - physically and mentally.
 The payoff for all this work are police officers who are mentally and physically prepared to handle today's law enforcement challenges.

 How do I sign-up to test for a position at the Bakersfield Police Department?